appseconnect/docs/_posts/Connectors/Technology Connectors/Rest/2019-09-20-BasicAuthentication.md

 * URL - The URL of the server to connect to.
 This can be an http or https address but must be URL encoded.
 * Authentication - Identifies the secure login type.
-  a) None — No login information in required.
+  a) No Auth — No login information in required.
   b) Basic — Basic uses base64 encoding.
 Because user passwords are not encrypted and the target server is not authenticated, Basic is not a secure authentication.
   c) OAuth 2.0 - OAuth 2.0 is the industry-standard protocol for authorization.
 The OAuth 2.0 authorization framework enables a third-party application to obtain limited access to an HTTP service, either on behalf of a resource owner, or by allowing the third-party application to